urbit/urbit/urb/zod/main/pub/src/doc/ref/vol2.md

         ~palryp-hocsyt/try=> (add 1.333 (mul 2 2))
         1.337

-    ++  cap
+##++cap

 Test if an atom is in the head or tail of a noun.

-        ---
+####Summary

         Activate jet.
-        Build dry %gold gate with sample atom a
-        Yield either %2 or %3
+        Build dry %gold gate with sample atom `a` Yield either %2 or %3
-        Switch on type of a
+        Switch on type of `a`
-        if %2, produce %2
+        If: %2, Then: produce %2
-        if %3, produce %3
+        If: %3, Then: produce %3
-        if either %0 or %1, fail
+        If: either %0 or %1, Then: fail
-        if noun, slam gate with (div a 2)
+        If: noun, Then: slam gate with (div a 2)
-        Terminate switch statement.
+        Else: Terminate switch statement.

-        ---
+####Examples

         ~palryp-hocsyt/try=> (cap 4)
         %2
         ~palryp-hocsyt/try=> (cap 6)